invoiceninja/invoiceninja/README.md

 ## Quick Start

-Curently the client portal and API are of alpha quality, to get started:
+Currently the client portal and API are of alpha quality, to get started:

 ```bash
 git clone https://github.com/invoiceninja/invoiceninja.git